 High blood cholesterol is often due to an excessive consumption of foods that are rich in saturated fats, trans fats, dietary cholesterol, or triglycerides.
 However, in few cases, it can be due to excess internal production, independent of food consumption.

-What Can Be Done to Control High Blood Cholesterol
+What Can Be Done to Help Prevent and Control High Blood Cholesterol

-First, talk to your provider about getting tested to determine your cholesterol level.
-If it is high, your provider can prescribe medications to help control it.
-However, in addition to medications, other steps that you should take to keep it under control include:
+First, talk to your provider about when and if you should get tested to determine your cholesterol level.
+If it is high, your health care provider may prescribe medication to help control it.
+In addition to medications, other steps you should take to prevent high cholesterol and keep it under control include:

 - Maintaining a healthy weight